lint-staged/lint-staged/README.md

 #### `--cwd [path]`

-Change the working directory _lint-staged_ searches for configuration from and runs tasks in.
-This applies only when using a single configuration file.
-Defaults to `process.cwd()` and the value can be absolute, or relative to the default value.
+Change the working directory _lint-staged_ runs tasks in.
+Defaults to `process.cwd()` and the value can be absolute or relative to the default value.

 #### `--debug`